Table of Contents

 “That” or “which” identifying a noun

 Traditionally, “that” was used for identifying a specific one, and “which” added descriptive information which did not specifically identify.
-That distinction is fading.
-To complicate matters, “that” or “which” is often omitted.
+Such a distinction is fading.
+Current usage makes either word optional.

 Traditional examples: